Editorial Policy

 We do not claim individual academic credentials on pages unless they can be stated plainly and verified.
 The site presents practical grammar guidance, not legal, academic, immigration, medical, or professional editing advice.

-How AI and Ads Are Kept Separate
+How Ads Are Kept Separate